Torcato Sepúlveda

 Torcato Sepúlveda (February 27, 1951 – May 21, 2008) was a Portuguese newspaper journalist.
 His full name was Torcato de Sepúlveda Duarte Macedo.
 He was known for his book reviews and cultural journalism for several Portuguese newspapers.
-Sepúlveda was the first cultural editor of the Público, well regarded national daily newspaper.
+Sepúlveda was the first cultural editor of the Público, a well-regarded national daily newspaper.

 Sepúlveda was born in 1951 in Braga, Portugal, to parents who were elementary school teachers.
 He received his degree in Romance philology from the University of Coimbra, where he participated in the students demonstrations against António de Oliveira Salazar.